Modern slavery and human rights in business

 How to tackle modern slavery and the business benefits

-A focus on tackling modern slavery will not only help protect vulnerable workers and prevent human rights violations but bring a number of key business benefits too.
+A focus on tackling modern slavery will not only help protect vulnerable workers and prevent human rights violations but also bring a number of key business benefits too.

 Benefits of tackling modern slavery for business